 What is cyber security?

 Cyber security is the level of protection your online systems have.
 If this is weak then you could be compromised and lose valuable and sensitive data to cyber criminals.
 This is why it’s important to take every step against this.
+This starts with looking over your entire system to find potential weak points that attackers could exploit.
+Once a team of experts finishes an IT security audit and identifies these risks, you can take steps to improve your cyber security and protect your business.
+Taking the right measures greatly reduces the risk of being attacked and is a vital part of running a business in today’s digital world.

 How can companies bolster their cyber security?